 - Power of Attorney.
 A power of attorney is a document that allows you to name someone you trust as your agent.
 Your agent has a fiduciary duty to act in your best interest and manage your finances.
 You decide what powers to grant your agent and when the power of attorney begins and ends.

-- Living Will.
+- Health Care Directive.
 A living will or advance directive is a document where you can detail your wishes about life-prolonging measures you want or do not want when you have an end-stage illness or terminal condition.
 You can also name someone as your healthcare agent to access your medical records and make medical decisions for you if you are unable to do so.

 Fortunately, making a valid will and creating other Colorado estate planning documents is easy with online estate planning templates.